hoangdv05/EFKD/README.md

 ## Abstract

-Accurate skin lesion segmentation is crucial for early melanoma detection and reliable medical diagnosis.
+> **Abstract:** Accurate skin lesion segmentation is crucial for early melanoma detection and reliable medical diagnosis.
 Recently, such generative diffusion-based segmentation models have achieved state-of-the-art performance in this task.
 However, their large number of parameters hinders the deployment in real-world clinical and mobile settings.
 A key challenge is how to compress these models while preserving their reliability in diagnosis.

 To this end, we propose an **edge-focused knowledge distillation (EFKD)** strategy for the generative diffusion-based skin lesion segmentation, prioritizing contour information transfer from teacher to student.
 Accordingly, we introduce **LiteDermoSegDiff**, a lightweight diffusion-based lesion segmentation model that integrates knowledge distillation with boundary-aware supervision.
 This design ensures that the student network maintains sharp lesion boundaries while significantly reducing model parameters.